hltcoe/concrete-stanford/README.md

 ## Sectioned Communications are required

-All examples assume the input files contain `Communication` objects with, at minimum, `Section` objects underneath them.
+All examples assume the input files contain `Communication` objects with, at minimum, `Section` objects underneath them and the `text` field set.
 This library will not produce useful output if there are no `Section` objects underneath the `Communication` objects that are run.
 There are two primary drivers --- one that processes Tokenized `Concrete` files, and one that does not.
 Each has its own requirements, described below.

 ## Quick start / API Usage